FishDevLab/WASS/README.md

 ../WASS/]$ php wass.php --help

 # BYPASSER
-Bypasser is only available for Google Search Engine GoogleAttemptBypasser-0.0.8 check if google response block you and regenerate the request with different digital identity information (headers,ua,location)<br>
+Bypasser is only available for Google Search Engine<br>
+GoogleAttemptBypasser-0.0.8 check if google response block you and regenerate the request with different digital identity information (headers,ua,location)<br>
 and redirect to a random google domain site.<br>
 Available: Google Unusual Traffic Bypasser<br>